If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 Culross Palace

 Culross Palace is on the main street, just across from the Esplanade.
-It isn’t actually a palace, but the name was born out of a typo, as it should have been a place.
+It isn’t a palace, but the name was born out of a typo, as it should have been a place.

 Dating from the 17 and 18th Centuries, Culross Palace is part of the National Trust of Scotland.
 When you visit, you can see great examples of painted ceilings.
 You also explore the gardens behind the buildings and have refreshments in Bessie’s Café.